-In this paper, we make a step towards studying which visualizations are intuitively understandable by non-experts.
-To this end, we investigate how different visualization techniques impact the users' understanding of the data.
-Since we treat visualizations as objectively as possible, our goal is not to show which visualization is superior, but to understand what problems and pitfalls arise when non-experts use different visualizations to solve typical tasks.
+In this paper, we make a step towards studying which visualizations are intuitively understandable by non-expert users.
+Additionally, we investigate why different visualization techniques impact the users' understanding of the data differently.
+Since we are treating the visualizations as objectively Paul Rosenthal as possible, our goal is not to show which visualization is superior, but to try to understand what problems and pitfalls arise when typical users try to use different visualizations to solve typical tasks.
+Preliminary results of the reported study were presented at $EuroRV^3$ [6].
+In this paper, we report an extended analysis.